 The East Village may be best known these days as a nightlife neighborhood, but it also has breakfast down.
 And we don't mean brunch: we mean breakfast, available before you go to work on a weekday, something to nourish you rather than just nurse a hangover.

-Entries tagged with 'Il Buco alimentari e vineria'
+'Il Buco alimentari e vineria' on Serious Eats

 A few things to note at Il Buco Alimentari & Vineria.
 First, they offer bomboloni now!
 They're $2 each and you can find them at the pastry counter alongside fruit foccacia and olive oil cake.